dude-with-the-long-username/gitowl-extension-firefox/README.md

 ![Screenshot](screenshot.png)

-This repository contains the source code for GitOwl browser extension.
+This repository contains the source code for the UNOFFICIAL GitOwl Firefox browser extension.

 The extension aims to interact as little as possible with the websites on which it is run.